-A: No, I enjoy the personal contact with my patients, and the comradeship with my colleagues unique to nursing.
+A: No, I enjoy the personal contact with my patients and the comradeship with my colleagues unique to nursing.
 I plan on advancing my career as a nurse, not a doctor.
-I enjoy the medical field tremendously, and plan to continue my nursing education throughout my career.
+I enjoy the medical field tremendously and plan to continue my nursing education throughout my career.
 I have no ambition to be a doctor, just the best nurse that I can be.

 Q21: What sort of salary are you looking for?

-A: A salary that rewards my experience, abilities and ambition.
-At this hospital I am far more interested in the role and the opportunities it offers me than the pay.
+A: A salary that rewards my experience, abilities, and ambition.
+At this hospital, I am far more interested in the role and the opportunities it offers me than the pay.
 But I would expect to be paid the appropriate range for this job, based on my five years of experience.
 I also think a fair salary would bear in mind the high cost of living here in Los Angeles.

 Q22: Why should I hire you?

-A: I’ve been an RN for the past five years and was a available team member at my last facility.
+A: I’ve been an RN for the past five years and was an available team member at my last facility.
 I was regularly praised for my hard work ethic and ability to get along well with doctors and nurses and my patients.

-I’ve also taken the time to educate myself on some of the latest industry trends and changes brought about through new technology.
+I’ve also taken the time to educate myself on some of the latest industry trends and changes brought about by new technology.
 I believe that I can bring many years of experience and an excellent attitude to your hospital.
 I will be a valuable asset to any unit here.

 Q23: Do you have any professional affiliations?